 photos and words by Cameron Bruegger

 Cameron Bruegger is a multimedia intern for Hear Nebraska.
-This was his first music festival and now he is hooked.
-Contact him at email@example.com.
+If you would like to teach him the two-step, contact him at firstname.lastname@example.org.